Organ donation: Opt-in versus opt-out

 As medical science advances, the number of people who could be helped by organ donors increases continuously.
 As opportunities to save lives increase with new technologies and procedures, the demand for organ donors rises faster than the actual number of donors.
 To respect individual autonomy, voluntary consent must be determined for the individual's disposition of their remains following death.
 There are two main methods for determining voluntary consent: "opt in" (only those who have given explicit consent are donors) and "opt out" (anyone who has not refused consent to donate is a donor).
-In terms of an opt-out or presumed consent system, it is assumed that individuals do intend to donate their organs to medical use when they expire.
-Opt-out legislative systems dramatically increase effective rates of consent for donation as a consequence of the default effect.
-For example, Germany, which uses an opt-in system, has an organ donation consent rate of 12% among its population, while Austria, a country with a very similar culture and economic development, but which uses an opt-out system, has a consent rate of 99.98%.
+In terms of an opt-out or presumed consent system, it is assumed that individuals do intend to donate their organs to medical use when they die.
+Opt-out legislative systems dramatically increase effective consent rates for donation as a result of the default effect.
+For example, Germany, which uses an opt-in system, has an organ donation consent rate of 12% among its population.
+In contrast, Austria, a country with a very similar culture and economic development, but which uses an opt-out system, has a consent rate of 99.98%.

-Opt-out consent, otherwise known as "deemed" consent, support refers to the notion that the majority of people support organ donation, but only a small percentage of the population are actually registered, because they fail to go through the actual step of registration, even if they want to donate their organs at the time of death.
-This could be resolved with an opt-out system, where many more people would be registered as donors when only those who object consent to donation have to register to be on the non-donation list.
+Opt-out consent, otherwise known as "deemed" consent, refers to the notion that the majority of people support organ donation.
+Still, only a small percentage of the population are actually registered, because they fail to go through the actual step of registration, even if they want to donate their organs at the time of death.
+This could be resolved with an opt-out system, where many more people would be registered as donors, and only those who object have to register to be on the non-donation list.

-For these reasons, countries, such as Wales, have adopted a "soft opt-out" consent, meaning if a citizen has not clearly made a decision to register, then they will be treated as a registered citizen and participate in the organ donation process.
+For these reasons, countries such as Wales have adopted a "soft opt-out" consent model, meaning that if a citizen has not clearly opted out, they will be treated as registered and participate in the organ donation process.
 Likewise, opt-in consent refers to the consent process of only those who are registered to participate in organ donation.
 Currently, the United States has an opt-in system, but studies show that countries with an opt-out system save more lives due to more availability of donated organs.
 The current opt-in consent policy assumes that individuals are not willing to become organ donors at the time of their death, unless they have documented otherwise through organ donation registration.